unicef/django-streaming/README.md

 `django-streaming` is a robust and flexible Django application designed for efficiently streaming data from your Django projects to various message brokers.

-It provides a pluggable backend architecture supporting popular options like RabbitMQ and Redis, alongside console and debug backends for development.
+It provides a pluggable backend architecture supporting popular options like RabbitMQ, alongside console and debug backends for development.
 With features like a threaded change manager for non-blocking asynchronous notifications, configurable connection retry mechanisms, and graceful shutdown handling, django-streaming ensures reliable data delivery.
 It seamlessly integrates with Django's ORM via signals to automatically stream model changes